 1. The U.S. economy is recovering.

-Gross domestic product, or GDP, grew at an annual rate of 1.6 percent in the second quarter of 2010, the fourth quarter with expanding economic activity in a row.
-The American Recovery and Reinvestment Act provided additional income to consumers and businesses, which led to more business investments.
-Changes in business investment in inventory stock piles, commercial construction, and equipment such as computers and software was large enough to explain all of the second quarter growth and compensate slightly for the adverse growth effect of the U.S. trade deficit.
+Gross domestic product, or GDP, grew at an annual rate of 2.5 percent in the third quarter of 2010, the fifth quarter of positive growth in a row.
+Much of this growth would not have happened without the American Recovery and Reinvestment Act.
+It provided additional income to consumers and businesses, which led to more business investments.
+Changes in business investment in inventory stockpiles, commercial construction, and equipment such as computers and software were large enough to explain 90.4 percent of the third quarter growth.
 SEE FIGURE 1

-- 2. The trade deficit rises again.
-The U.S. trade deficit stood at 3.7 percent of GDP in the second quarter of 2010, up from its latest trough of 2.4 percent of GDP in the second quarter of 2009.
-U.S. exports are still rising, but U.S. imports, especially for industrial supplies and capital goods, are growing even faster. - 3.
-The labor market recovery takes hold.
-The U.S. economy added a total of 763,000 private sector jobs in the first eight months of 2010.
-But state and local governments had 182,000 fewer jobs in August 2010 than in August 2009.
-This causes a problem since the economy still has 7.6 million fewer jobs than at the start of the recession in December 2007. - 4.
-Unemployment stays high among the most vulnerable.
-The unemployment rate was 9.6 percent in August 2010.
-The African-American unemployment rate that month stood at 16.3 percent, the Hispanic unemployment rate at 12.0 percent, and the unemployment rate for whites at 8.7 percent.
-Youth unemployment stood at a high 26.3 percent.
-And the unemployment rate for people without a high school diploma stayed high at 14.0 percent, compared to 10.3 percent for those with a high school degree and 4.6 percent for those with a college degree. - 5.
-Employer-provided health insurance benefits continue to disappear.
+2. The trade deficit rises again.
+The U.S. trade deficit stood at 3.7 percent of GDP in the third quarter of 2010, up from its latest trough of 2.4 percent of GDP in the second quarter of 2009.
+U.S. exports are still rising but U.S. imports, especially for industrial supplies, capital goods, and petroleum imports, are growing more than twice as fast.

+3. The labor market recovery takes hold.
+The U.S. economy continuously added private-sector jobs for the first 10 months of 2010 for a total of 1.1 million jobs, compensating for government job losses.
+State and local governments lost 260,000 jobs during the same 10 months.
+Total job growth for 2010 through October thus amounted to 874,000 jobs.
+This causes a problem since the economy still has 7.5 million fewer jobs in September 2010 than at the start of the recession in December 2007.

+4. Unemployment stays high among the most vulnerable.
+The unemployment rate was 9.6 percent in October 2010.
+The African-American unemployment rate that month stood at 15.7 percent, the Hispanic unemployment rate at 12.6 percent, and the unemployment rate for whites at 8.8 percent.
+Youth unemployment stood at a high 27.1 percent.
+And the unemployment rate for people without a high school diploma stayed high at 15.3 percent, compared to 10.1 percent for those with a high school degree and 4.7 percent for those with a college degree.

+5. Employer-provided health insurance benefits continue to disappear.
 The share of people with employer-provided health insurance dropped from 64.2 percent in 2000 to 55.8 percent in 2009.
-This is the lowest share since 1987 when the Census started to track these data. - 6.
-Family incomes drop sharply in the recession.
+This is the lowest share since 1987 when the Census started to track these data.

+6. Family incomes drop sharply in the recession.
 Median inflation-adjusted household income fell 3.6 percent in 2008 and by another 0.7 percent in 2009.
 It stood at \$49,777 in 2009, its lowest level in inflation-adjusted dollars since 1997.
 White family income stood at \$54,461, compared to African-American family income, which was \$32,584, or 59.8 percent of white income.
-Hispanic family income was \$38,039 in 2009, or 69.8 percent of white income. - 7.
-Poverty continues to rise.
+Hispanic family income was \$38,039 in 2009, or 69.8 percent of white income.

+7. Poverty continues to rise.
 The poverty rate stood at 14.3 percent in 2009-its highest rate since 1994.
 The African-American poverty rate was 25.8 percent, the Hispanic rate was 25.3 percent, and the white rate was 9.4 percent in 2009.
 The poverty rate for children under the age of 18 stood at 20.7 percent.
 More than one-third of African-American children (35.7 percent) lived in poverty in 2009, compared to 11.9 percent of white children and 33.1 percent of Hispanic children.